forax/university-cursus/README.md

 # university-cursus
-A description of the university cursurs with depenencies / graphs
+A description of the Gustave Eiffel University cursurs (where i'm teaching) with depenencies / graphs